sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 #### Summary

-I'm an avid Python programmer and I love using Sublime, but I've always missed a nice linter.
+I'm an avid Python programmer and I love using Sublime, but I've always missed a nice linter for it.
 A [linter][] is a tool that checks your code in real time for "suspicious and non-portable constructs" that are most likely indicative of a bug.
-In practice, this means errors like bad indents or typos are caught before you run the program, which can speed up a programmer's workflow.
+In practice, this means errors like bad indents or typos can be caught before you run the program preventing silly errors and speeding up a programmer's workflow.

 Part of what makes this tutorial necessary is that we are going to need four programs besides Sublime to get our Python linter working.
 These are as follows: